-June 2 Update: Boulder County is following Colorado’s Safer at Home and in the Vast, Great Outdoors order and every person older than 12 years old is required to wear a face covering when in public anywhere in Boulder County where social distancing of 6 feet cannot be maintained through June 30.
+June 29 Update: Boulder County is following Colorado’s Safer at Home and in the Vast, Great Outdoors order and every person older than 12 years old is required to wear a face covering when in public anywhere in Boulder County where social distancing of 6 feet cannot be maintained.
+The Order does not have an end date and will remain in place until it is rescinded.
 See BMA’s face covering recommendations.
-The FOURTH AMENDED PUBLIC HEALTH ORDER 20-28 SAFER AT HOME May 26, 2020 removes earlier restrictions of not traveling more than about 10 miles to recreate.
+3

 The COVID-19 pandemic and subsequent Safer at Home and in the Vast, Great Outdoors is not something to be taken lightly.
 Getting exercise and getting outside is extremely important for our well-being and mental health, but we must keep open spaces safe and uncrowded.
 Here’s what BMA is doing, and our recommendations for safe trail use during this time.

 All BMA group rides, parties and other social events are canceled or postponed until such time as group activities are deemed safe again.

 STAY AT HOME

 The safest option is to stay at home.
 Hop on your trainer, there have been zero cases of COVID-19 in Watopia.
 There are also many online workout programs and BMA business partner Revo PT & Sports Performance is offering Zoom no-equipment-needed classes as well as free workouts on YouTube.

 RIDE FROM HOME TO GRAVEL ROADS AND PATHS

 Our trails have been very busy since COVID-19 was first detected, now is a great time to explore Boulder County’s extensive network of gravel roads.
 No special bike required, just turn off your suspension and have a sense of adventure.